 - Heat the olive oil in a large skillet over medium-high heat.
 Add the onion and sauté until translucent, about 4–5 minutes.

-- Introduce the ground beef to the skillet, breaking it apart with a wooden spoon.
-Cook until browned and no longer pink, about 7-8 minutes.
-Drain excess fat if needed to keep the dish light.
+- Introduce the ground beef to the skillet, break it apart, and cook until browned, about 7–8 minutes.
+Drain excess fat if desired.

-- Sprinkle the smoked paprika, cumin, chili powder, salt, and pepper evenly over the beef mixture, stirring to coat every morsel.
+- Season the beef with smoked paprika, cumin, chili powder, salt, and pepper.
+Stir to coat evenly.

-- Pour in the diced tomatoes and beef broth, bringing the mixture to a simmer.
-Reduce heat to low and allow it to cook gently for 10 minutes to meld the flavors.
+- Pour in diced tomatoes and broth, bring to a simmer, then reduce heat and cook gently for 10 minutes to meld flavors.

-- Fold in the drained black beans and gently heat through, about 5 more minutes.
-Avoid mashing the beans to preserve their creamy texture.
+- Fold in the drained beans and heat through for 4–5 minutes.
+Avoid excessive stirring to keep bean integrity.

-- Remove from heat and let the dish rest for 5 minutes before serving.
-Garnish generously with chopped cilantro or parsley to add fresh brightness.
+- Remove from heat, rest for 5 minutes, and garnish with chopped cilantro or parsley before serving.

 | Nutrient | Per Serving |